-1. Journal writing is a brief but regular writing time — Initially, preschoolers may write for just ten minutes.
+1. Journal writing is a brief but regular writing time — Initially, preschoolers may write for just five minutes.
 Over time they will write longer.
 However long the writing period is, the important thing is that children write often.
 Aim for at least three times a week if you want your children to grow as writers.

 2. Journal writing is open-ended.
 “My favorite food is…” or “I like to…” are writing prompts.
 These are not open-ended.
-While they may be useful on occasion, please, please don’t give your child a daily writing prompt.
+While they may be useful on occasion, please don’t give your child a daily writing prompt.
 You want to give your child the freedom to choose his own topics for writing.
 Giving your child a writing prompt every day is like putting him in a box.
 He can only stretch so far.
 Kids really can choose their own topics when we show them how.

 3. Journal writing looks different for each child.
 Some children will scribble, some will write random letters, and some will attempt to spell (see above).
 Check out my post about the early writing stages to see how journal writing looks for kids at different levels of development.

 How can we help young children find journal topics in preschool?

 1. We model first.
 If you’re a classroom teacher, kids will be fascinated by the mundane details of your life.
 “Today I had oatmeal and buttered toast for breakfast.”
 It also helps them see that the little details of their lives are important too!